University Web Policy (Policy 8040)

 6. Third-Party Web Services

 a.
 Third-party web services (tools, apps, websites, etc.) are allowed under certain circumstances to provide necessary functions.
-All third-party web services must be approved in advance by the Director of Web Strategy and, if approved, will be subject to this policy.
+All third-party web services must be approved in advance by the Executive Director of Web Strategy and, if approved, will be subject to this policy.

 b.
 Any web content hosted by a third-party must not convey the impression that the author is representing, giving opinions, or otherwise making statements on behalf of the University.
 Such content is the sole responsibility of the site owner and questions should be directed to the site owner.
 The University does not routinely monitor third-party web content.